 Faculty Activity Reports (FAR)

-The Purpose of Faculty Research/Creative Activity Awards
+The Purpose of the Awards

-The Nature and Distribution of Awards
+Distribution of Awards

-In order to receive the award as taxable income, please email firstname.lastname@example.org with your request.
+In order to receive the award as taxable income, email firstname.lastname@example.org with your request.
 Please allow two to four weeks for the award to appear on your paycheck.